jkchr1s/spotirius-android/README.md

 Click the menu button, add a channel or two, then click the menu and select *Sync*.

+#What's New
+* Add channel to new playlist
+* Add channel to existing playlist
+* Remove channel
+* Background sync (sync currently blocks app's UI thread)
+* No longer requires a Spotify Premium account

 #TODO
 * Better user interface
 * Background sync